Male pattern hair loss

 Over time, a bald spot may develop at the back or crown of the head, and, in some men, the entire top of the head may become bald over time, leaving a horseshoe-shaped rim of hair.
 And even that can be lost in some men.

 Hair loss can start as early as puberty, although this is uncommon.
-Many men start to notice thinning of their hair in their late 20s or early 30s, and about 80 per cent of men are affected to some degree by the age of 70.
+Many men start to notice thinning of their hair in their late 20s or early 30s.
+About half of all men are affected by the age of 50, and about 80 per cent of men are affected to some degree by the age of 70.

 Some men find that their hair loss progresses quickly, losing much of their hair within 5 years.
 However, it is more common for hair loss to progress more slowly, usually over 15 to 25 years.